-The post-baccalaureate student will need to elect a functional role in order to determine the curricular plan of study.
+The post-baccalaureate entering student will need to elect a functional role in order to determine the curricular plan of study.
 All students need to meet with the DNP program director to determine his or her individual course of study.
-At the completion of the program the post-baccalaureate DNP student will be prepared as a Clinical Nurse Specialist or as a Family Nurse practitioner.
+At the completion of the program the post-baccalaureate DNP student will be prepared as a Primary Care Family Nurse Practitioner, Adult/Gerontology Primary Care Nurse Practitioner, Adult/Gerontology Acute Care Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner or Adult/Gerontology Clinical Nurse Specialist.

 Successfully complete 1,000 hours of clinical scholarship residency.
-(Master's level advanced practice clinical hours will count toward the 1,000 clinical hours.)